coindirect/payments/README.md

 ### PaymentInProgess

+Used to display "in-progress" in the pay-in flow.

 | Prop          | Type                    |
 | :------------ | :---------------------- |
 | paymentStatus | (paymentStatus) => null |

 ### PayinComplete

+On pay-in sucessfully completed.

 | Prop          | Type                    |
 | :------------ | :---------------------- |